tinytronix/homeautomation/Hardware/LoraInwallShutter/readme.md

-This LoRa node module is for driving window shutters or window blinds. (pulse up and pulse down.
+This LoRa node module is for driving window shutters or window blinds. (pulse up and pulse down).
 It can as well be used for switching lights or wall power outlets (permanent on/off).<br>
 Parameters:
 - fits in a 57mm diameter inwall housing <br>
 - Height is 22mm